 If the policy has stopped earning interest and the premiums are no longer affordable, it may be time to sell.
 Another reason to sell might be if the policyholder needs access to their policy’s funds immediately and does not want to wait for the policy to mature.
-Finally, if the policyholder’s financial situation or health changes significantly, selling may be the best option.
+Finally, selling may be the best option if the policyholder’s financial situation or health changes significantly.

 Ultimately, whether or not to sell a universal life insurance policy is a personal decision that should be made after considering all of the pros and cons.

 Benefits of Selling your Universal Life Insurance Policy

 There are several reasons why selling your universal life insurance policy might be your best decision.